top of page

 Paisley Smith

-Paisley Smith is the daughter of Tara and Baline Smith.
+Paisley Smith is the daughter of Blaine and Tara Smith.
 She has a younger brother named Cooper.
 She was born and raised in Laramie.
 She is a 4.0 student at Laramie High School.
 She is an avid member of 4H, FFA and High School Rodeo.
 Her hobbies include hunting, camping, paddle boarding and spending time with her family.
 She plans to become a veterinarian in the future.
 She is excited to share the western way of life with her generation while representing Laramie Jubilee Days.

 ROYALTY HISTORY